How to Reset Local Group Policy in Windows 11

-This post shows students and new users how to factory reset the local group policy editor settings to the default in Windows 11.
+This article describes how to reset the local group policy editor settings to their default in Windows 11.

-In a centralized environment, the Computer Configuration container settings apply to the computer, regardless of who logs on to the system.
-Settings in the User Configuration container apply to users, regardless of which computer they log on to.
+In a centralized environment, settings in the Computer Configuration container apply to the computer regardless of who logs on.
+Conversely, settings in the User Configuration container apply to users, no matter which computer they log into.

-Sometimes, resetting all the settings to their default state and starting over is okay.
-If you find yourself in situations where you need to reset its GPO editor, the steps below should be handy.
+Sometimes it is acceptable to reset all settings back to their default state and start over.
+If you find yourself needing to reset the GPO editor, the steps below will be useful.

 Reset the local group policy settings in Windows 11

-When you want to reset all the system’s settings in the local group policy editor, use the steps below.
-First, you must be logged on as an administrator, or your account must be a member of the administrator’s group.
+To reset all system settings in the Local Group Policy Editor, follow the steps below.
+You must be logged in as an administrator or be a member of the administrators’ group.

-When you sign in, open Windows Command Prompt as administrator.
-Click on Start and use the search box to search for Command Prompt.
-Then, please select it from the relevant search results as highlighted below.
+To sign in, open the Windows Command Prompt as an administrator.
+Click Start and search for Command Prompt in the search box.

 When the Command Prompt app opens, copy and paste the lines below and press Enter.